FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE.

 Leveling or paver sand is another component that supports block and paver projects.
 Paver sand helps fix the individual pieces of the project in place and allows you to make adjustments to maintain level.

-Paver restraints are flexible strips that hold pavers in place in patios or walkways.
+Patio stone and paver restraints are flexible strips that hold pavers in place in patios or walkways.
 They work with both straight and curved designs.
-Spikes secure the restraints against the outside edges of the patio or walkway.
+Spikes secure the restraints against the outside edges of the pavers.

-Polymeric sand and jointing sand are two products that fill the joints between individual pavers in patios and walkways, helping prevent weed growth.
+Polymeric or joint sand fills the joints between individual pavers in patios and walkways, helping prevent weed growth.

-Always follow the manufacturer's use, installation and safety instructions.
+Always follow the product manufacturer's use, installation and safety instructions.